dusty-nv/jetson-inference/docs/detectnet-example-2.md

 #### Source Listing

 That's it!
-For completness, here is the full source of the Python script that we just created:
+For completness, here's the full source of the Python script that we just created:

 ``` python
 import jetson.inference